walkerlj0/Selenium_Course_Example_Code/tips/java/content/chapters/02-download-a-file.md

 ## Outro

 A similar approach can be applied to some other browsers with varying configurations.
-But downloading files this way is not sustainable or recommended.
-Mark Collin articulates this point well in his prominent write-up about it [here](http://ardesco.lazerycode.com/index.php/2012/07/how-to-download-files-with-selenium-and-why-you-shouldnt/).

-In the next tip I'll cover a more reliable, faster, and scalable browser agnostic approach to downloading files.

 Happy Testing!